James’ flamingos in Salar Uyuni, Bolivia. Photo: Christian-Mehlfuhrer.

 - Diet and Plumage Color

 The meaning of scientific name of flamingos refers to the color red or pink.
 Flamingos are grouped into three genera that are Phoenicopterus, Phoenicoparrus, and Phoeniconaias.
 Phoeni in Greek means red feathers.

 The name “flamingo” would come from the direct translation of Portuguese or Spanish.
 Flame means fire, which applied to a bird of pink and magenta colors would mean “bird of flame or fire color”.

-Alternatively, it could have come from the Provencal language (southern France) that would mean “flame”, which might have been influenced by the Germanic language through suffixes, resulting in “fleming” or “flamengo” (Harper, 2019).
+Alternatively, it could have come from the Provencal language (southern France), which would mean “flame”, which might have been influenced by the Germanic language through suffixes, resulting in “fleming” or “flamengo” (Harper, 2019).

 Parihuana: in the Andes of South America

-Parihuana is a common name with which flamingos are known in the Andes of South America.
-The words comes from the Quechua language.
+Parihuana is the common name for flamingos in the Andes of South America.
+The word comes from the Quechua language.